Applying by email: Samples for your successful job application

 3. Place importance on your signature.
 We cannot stress the importance of having an accurate email signature enough.
 Accurate in the way of being professional, having up-to-date information, and any other necessary information about you.

 4. Don’t just copy and paste.
 The email samples below will save you a lot of time and headache because they have the basic information that should be included in your email; however, you can take it a step further.
 Customize the email template for your application or, as I like to call it, add a little razzle dazzle.
-It’s literally like adding glitter to an artistic masterpiece.
-You can throw in a few things about how well you think you will fit into the working culture (after doing the necessary research, of course).
+For example, you can talk about how well you think you will fit into the working culture (after doing the necessary research, of course).
 It is important for the hiring manager to see your interest and for you to demonstrate that you actually researched and still came to the conclusion you’d be a good fit.

 5. Always follow up but not too much.
 Don’t be shy, send a follow-up email!
 But do not send it too soon or frequently.
 A good rule of thumb is that after a week or so you should follow up with another email.
 If you continue to send a follow up email daily or so after that, this can be perceived as too aggressive and pushy.
 The hiring process can be a bit long, so it does require patience.
 If you’re demonstrating your impatience by sending a follow-up email a day later, this will only work against you.

-These samples are ready to be copied and pasted for your next application email or cover letter – just be sure to substitute the necessary information in the template.
+These samples are ready to be copied and pasted for your next application email or cover letter – use the job application email format, but be sure to substitute the necessary information in the template!

 Template 1: